Ezku/equanimous-tribble/content/4-conclusions/1-results.md

 # Results

+In this section, answers to empirical research questions are presented, the research problem of this thesis is answered, and the outcomes are related to the theoretical framework.
+A conclusion is offered to summarize the results of this thesis.

 ## Answers to the empirical research questions

 > **ERQ1**: How is the observed daily positioned with regard to descriptions of Scrum daily and kanban systems in the theory?